ryucoder/source-code-maker/README.md

 # SourceCodeMaker
-SourceCodeMaker solves a real life problem of every python developer on the planet i.e. getting the Final Source Code of a Python Class that was extended from multiple classes.
+SourceCodeMaker solves a real life problem of every python developer on the planet \s\s i.e. getting the Final Source Code of a Python Class that was extended from multiple classes.

 Class Based Views in Django are very hard to understand, as the class is being extended from many different classes and mixins.